axpelman/skillfactory_rds/module_0/README.md

 # Game guess the number
 ----
 ### Task:
-Guess the guessed computer number in the minimum number of attempts
+Guess the guessed computer number in the minimum number of attempts.

 * * * * * * * * *
 ### Condition